JohnTelford/mkdocs/docs/vscode.md

 ![vscodelogo](/img/vscodelogo.png){ width="75" }

 [Visual Studio Code](https://code.visualstudio.com) (VScode) is a Microsoft product and commonly referred to as VS Code.
-It is a code editor redefined and optimized for building and debugging modern software products, web and cloud applications.
+It is a code editor redefined and optimized for building and debugging modern software products, web, and cloud applications.
 VCcode is free and available on  Linux, macOS, and Windows platforms.
 Developer surveys show VScode is ranked the most popular developer environment tool

 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded [git](git-github.md#git)